-The former rail corridor will support active transport including shared pedestrian and cycleways that extend from Maitland Road alongside a new roadway at the southern boundary of the precinct, to connect with existing cycleways east of the intersection of Cowper and Hannell Streets at Throsby Creek, as shown in Map 4 - Traffic and Transport, Wickham Masterplan (2021 Update).
+The former rail corridor will support active transport including shared pedestrian and cycleways extending from Maitland Road along a new roadway at the southern boundary of the precinct, to existing cycleways east of the intersection of Cowper and Hannell Streets at Throsby Creek, as shown in Map 4 - Traffic and Transport, Wickham Masterplan (2021 Update).

-The rail corridor will include appropriate interpretive treatments acknowledging its local heritage listing within Newcastle LEP 2012 and lined by distinctive planting to differentiate it from other street tree planting within the area.
+The rail corridor will include appropriate interpretive treatments acknowledging its local heritage listing within LEP 2012 and lined by distinctive planting to differentiate it from other street tree planting within the area.

 Redevelopment of the larger triangle shaped part of the former railway corridor lands is significantly restricted due to former mine workings.
-If acquired by City of Newcastle, this land will provide a vital role in supporting the precinct through provision of community facilities, formalised parking areas that can cater for both commuters and city workers during the week and park users on weekends, as well as infrastructure that supports a range of events and activities.
+If acquired by CN, this land will provide a vital role in supporting the precinct through provision of community facilities, formalised parking areas that can cater for both commuters and city workers during the week and park users on weekends, as well as infrastructure that supports a range of events and activities.